gearbox-solutions/nuxt-precognition/README.md

       description: validated.description,
     }

-    // simulate a slow response to show the loading state o the front-end await sleep(1000)
+    // simulate a slow response to show the loading state on the front-end await sleep(1000)

     return newTodo